tonycrosby-tech/Project_2/README.md

 THEN the user can view it from the home screen
 WHEN the user sees others post
 THEN the user can comment on it
-WHEN a user sees your post
-THEN they can comment on it
 ```

 ## Installation